EPD investigate child hit by car

 Officials say the child was transported to the hospital and is expected to be okay.
 A witness at the scene says a little girl asked for help chasing down a dog when it ran into the street, and the girl followed the dog and was hit.

 No arrests have been made at this time.
-Police say the intersection is closed while they investigate.
+The intersection was closed while they investigated the area.

 This is a developing story and will be updated as more information becomes available.